matt-nolan11/EGR557-Spring-2022.github.io/assignment-1-research-question.md

 biomimicry as a parameter to judge the effectiveness of the output for the layman.
 The second constraint is that the same piece of hardware with or without minimal changes to itself should be able to have a different motion at the end effector.
-The aforementioned ΓÇÿminimal changeΓÇÖ would be preferably automated and would react to a certain trigger switch which may or may not be remotely activated.
+The aforementioned "minimal change" would be preferably automated and would react to a certain trigger switch which may or may not be remotely activated.
 This change in output can be, but not limited to, a change in length of the links or by folding on a different crease/axis as compared to the initial